-The project is located offshore of Fremantle at about 25m water depth in the ocean between Garden Island and Five Fathom Bank.
+The project is located offshore of Fremantle at a 25m water depth in the ocean between Garden Island and Five Fathom Bank.
 It is situated 3km offshore from HMAS Stirling, Australia’s largest naval base.
 It is also located close to the National Centre of Excellence in Desalination (NCED), Rockingham.

-The offshore wave energy project is mainly made up of CETO units in water, high-pressure subsea pipelines to transfer the pressurised water onshore and a power generation system onshore.
+The offshore wave energy project is mainly made up of three CETO units in water, high-pressure subsea pipelines to transfer the pressurised water onshore and a power generation system onshore.

 The offshore structures are supported by pile foundations.
 The onshore generation system, completed in January 2015, is connected to the power grid at HMS Stirling.

-The project was estimated to cost $31.2m.
-Carnegie received a $13.1m grant for the project from the Australian federal government under the emerging renewables programme (ERP).
-Another $7.3m was provided by the Western Australian government under the low emissions energy development (LEED) programme.
+The project was completed at a cost of $39.87m.
+Carnegie received a $13.1m grant for the project from the Australian Federal Government under the emerging renewables programme (ERP).
+Another $10m was provided by the Western Australian Government under the low-emissions energy development (LEED) programme.

 The company also secured $13.09m in funding from the Australian Renewable Energy Agency (ARENA) and a private equity funding of $16.2m from the Australian Special Opportunity Fund managed by Lind Partners.

 An additional $5.8m was secured in the form of private funding ($3.525m) and government grants ($2.26m) in November 2012.

 The Perth project was officially launched in January 2010 at Carnegie’s Wave Energy Research Facility in Fremantle.
 It was delivered in two stages.
 The first stage, with 2MW peak capacity, was launched in 2010 and completed in April 2011.
 The second stage has a capacity of 3MW at peak.

 Performance evaluation of the Perth commercial demonstration project will help Carnegie to develop similar commercial scale projects and start earning revenues from this innovative renewable energy technology.

-Since the project is located in the area near to the HMAS Stirling Naval Base, Carnegie entered into a memorandum of understanding (MOU) with the Department of Defence in January 2009 for the development and offtake of power and water for the project.
+Since the project is near to the HMAS Stirling Naval Base, Carnegie entered into a memorandum of understanding (MOU) with the Department of Defence in January 2009 for the development and offtake of power and water for the project.